A universal theory of switching for combinatorial objects, and applications to complex Hadamard matrices: Universal definition of switching

 \subsection{Different types of switching in the literature}

 Our focus is on Hadamard matrices here, but switching is a well known concept in discrete mathematics.
+The main inspiration for this work is the switching of Hadamard matrices described by Orrick in \cite{OrrickSwitching} which we discuss in more detail in the next section.
 In graph theory, switching is the process of obtaining a new graph by deleting some edges and introducing others.
 It was introduced by Seidel in \cite{Seidel} and described in terms of a subset $S \subseteq V$ of the vertices, where edges joining $x \in S$ to $y \not\in S$ are either deleted if they exist, or introduced if they do not already exist.
 In terms of its adjacency matrix, this means replacing some entries equal to $1$ or $0$ with $0$ or $1$ respectively.
 Suppose that the rows of the adjacency matrix of a graph $G$ are partitioned into the row set labelled by the vertices in the subset $S$ and its complement $V \setminus S$, which we call $R_{1}$ and $R_{2}$ respectively.
 Partition the columns similarly into $C_{1}$ and $C_{2}$.
 Then Seidel's switching is the application of the transpositions $\alpha_{12} = \alpha_{21} = (0,1) \in \mathrm{Sym}(\{0,1\})$ to the entries of the submatrices defined by $R_{1}$ and $C_{2}$, and by $R_{2}$ and $C_{1}$ simultaneously.
 This is a rank $2$ switching.

 The most famous applications of switching in graphs are those such that the obtained graph and the original graph are cospectral, with the method of Godsil and McKay in \cite{GM-switching} being the most well known of these.
 The graph switching of \cite{WQH} retains the same property.
 In these cases, the spectrum is a property that we add to the set $P$, which is to be preserved by the switching.
 The property that the matrix is the adjacency matrix of a graph must be included, as an arbitrary switching of entries in $\{0,1\}$-matrix does not preserve this.